1.4.32 Internal Control Review Program

 Program Scope and Objectives

 1. This IRM provides general guidance on the Internal Control Review (ICR) program and the established procedures designed to support the CFO’s efforts to improve the quality of IRS internal controls throughout the IRS.
-The ICR program provides business units with insight into the effectiveness of their implemented corrective actions for audit recommendations issued by the Government Accountability Office (GAO) and TIGTA, which evaluates critical controls over IRS programs that may be high-risk, high-priority or high-visibility.
-This independent examination assists the business units when they review and evaluate their internal control processes.
+The ICR program provides operating divisions with insight into the effectiveness of their implemented corrective actions for audit recommendations issued by the Government Accountability Office (GAO) and TIGTA, which evaluates critical controls over IRS programs that may be high-risk, high-priority or high-visibility.
+This independent examination assists the operating divisions when they review and evaluate their internal control processes.

 3. Audience: IRS managers and employees.